-In such cases the table(s) to be partitioned are determined by the query optimizer on the basis of the distribution columns, join keys and sizes of the tables.
+In such cases, the best partition method (hash or range) and the table(s) to be partitioned is determined by the query optimizer on the basis of the distribution columns, join keys and sizes of the tables.
 With repartitioned tables, it can be ensured that only relevant shard pairs are joined with each other reducing the amount of data transferred across network drastically.

 In general, colocated joins are more efficient than repartition joins as repartition joins require shuffling of data.
 So, you should try to distribute your tables by the common join keys whenever possible.

 Data Warehousing Queries¶

 Citus’s current version works well for real-time analytics use cases.
 We are continuously working to increase SQL coverage to better support data warehousing use-cases.
 In the mean-time, since Citus is an extension on top of PostgreSQL, we can usually offer workarounds that work well for a number of use cases.
 So, if you can’t find documentation for a SQL construct or run into an unsupported feature, please send us an email at firstname.lastname@example.org.

 Here, we would like to illustrate one such example which works well when queries have restrictive filters i.e. when very few results need to be transferred to the master.
 In such cases, it is possible to run unsupported queries in two steps by storing the results of the inner queries in regular PostgreSQL tables on the master.
 Then, the next step can be executed on the master like a regular PostgreSQL query.